OpenCerts/opencerts-documentation/docs/migrations/v1_to_v2.md

 ---
 id: v1_to_v2
-title: Getting started
+title: OpenCerts v1 to v2
-sidebar_label: Getting started
+sidebar_label: v1 to v2
 ---

 # OpenCerts v1 to v2